sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 SACM Role:

 : SACM roles are associated with SACM components and are defined by the set of functions and interfaces a SACM component includes.
-There are five SACM roles: provider, consumer, controller, target endpoint and its complement excluded endpoint.
+There are three SACM roles: provider, consumer, and controller.
 The roles associated with a SACM component are determined by the purpose of the functions and corresponding interfaces the SACM component is composed of.
-If a particular endpoint does not contain any SACM components it takes on the role of a target endpoint unless it is associated with the excluded entpoint role.

 SACM Component: